Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous reviewer for his/her constructive and valuable comments on this work.
+We also thank Georgios Vernardos for his suggestions, many of which were very helpful.
 This study is based on observations made with the NASA/ESA \textit{Hubble Space Telescope}, obtained from the data archive at the Space Telescope Science Institute.
 Support for this work was provided by a VICI grant (project number 614.001.206) from the Netherlands Organization for Scientific Research (NWO) and by a NASA grant (HST-GO-12898) from the Space Telescope Science Institute.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
+DB acknowledges support by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
+TT acknowledges support by the Packard Foundation through a Packard Research Fellowship.
+CDF acknowledges support from the NSF under grant AST-1715611.